gabrieleballetti/gabrieleballetti.github.io/academicpage.md

 # I left academia

 In early 2019 I left academia and I started working as a software developer in the Stockholm area, where I'm happily based.
-I'm still very happy to talk about math, if you need to contact me you can use [LinkedIn](https://www.linkedin.com/in/gabriele-balletti/) or my personal mail `[name].[surname]@gmail.com` (be careful to spell them correctly, most people don't).
+I'm still very happy to talk about math, if you need to contact me you can use [LinkedIn](https://www.linkedin.com/in/gabriele-balletti/) or my personal mail `gabriele.balletti at gmail dot com`.

 # Publications